sebyrobi/NW-01-WAN-VLAN-CaseStudy/README.md

 - `NW-01-Checklist-2025.pdf` – condensed version / minimum requirements

 These files provide context for the assignment scope and verification steps.
+> Note: ACLs listed in the checklists were not required and were not implemented.

 ## Key Takeaways